Microsoft-USEduAzure/workshops/modern-data-warehouse/azure-data-factory-v2/copy-file-into-adls-gen2.md

 ## Task: Copy JSON file to Azure Data Lake Gen 2

+### We'll be creating our initial pipeline project to load a small JSON file from a HTTP endpoint and load into our Azure Data Lake Gen2 storage.

 1. In Data Factory workspace, click on the **Author** (pencil-shaped) icon, click the **plus** icon, then click **Pipeline**

     ![Create new pipeline](media/pipeline/1.png)